In an ideal world, housing should be producing energy rather than consuming it.

 - higher resale value

 Is that not prudent?
 We think so!
-If you're embracing sustainability, this residence is definitely worth viewing.

 Right now, all levels of government, various specialty companies and task forces are moving us toward a greener future; these groups are pushing for zero-energy buildings (buildings that produce as much energy as they consume), increasing the education of building professionals, introducing policies to increase interest in greener technologies, and engaging in simple measures such as good design.
 No matter how many energy-saving devices are built into the building, changing the behavior of building occupants and making them understand the implications of wasting energy is an important step in making the home building sector as green as possible.